mavjav-edu/pcc/chapter_06/README.md

 pet.

 <span id="ch6exe9"></span>**6-9.
 Favorite Places:** Make a dictionary
 called `favorite_places`.
-Think of three names to use as keys in the dictionary, and store one to three favorite places for each person.
+Think of three people's names to use as keys in the dictionary, and store one to three favorite places for each person.
+What data type will you use to store the one to three favorite places?
+You could format the places as a [list](https://en.wikiversity.org/wiki/Python_Concepts/Lists), a [tuple](https://en.wikiversity.org/wiki/Python_Concepts/Tuples), or a [set](https://en.wikiversity.org/wiki/Python_Concepts/Sets).
 To make this exercise a bit more interesting, ask some friends to name a few of their favorite places.
 Loop through the dictionary, and print each person’s name and their favorite places.